 3. Makeup should be kept natural and minimal.
 Think sheer base makeup, groomed brows and mascara.
 Bare is beautiful.

-5. Practice your moves - We want to know how you perform in front of the camera, and to know that we can get what we need quickly and efficiently - this is especially important to our clients.
-It can be useful to come up with a little routine, so that every time that camera clicks, were getting a new pose and a different look.
+5. Practice your moves.
+We want to know how you perform in front of the camera, and to know that we can get what we need quickly and efficiently - this is especially important to our clients.
+It can be useful to come up with a little routine, so that every time that camera clicks, we're getting a new pose and a different look.

 6. Be YOURSELF!
-We pride ourselves in having so many different and wonderful characters on our books.
+We pride ourselves on having so many different and wonderful characters on our books.
 We want your bubbly smiles, attitude and professionalism - but most importantly we need to get a feel of who YOU are as a model.

-7. When coming in to a casting with us, be sure to bring with you a USB of up to date images and previous work you may have done.
+7. When coming into a casting with us, be sure to bring with you a USB of up to date images and previous work you may have done.